poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (of/to sth) | ~ (of/to doing sth)} The main drawback to it is the cost.

 "a disadvantage or problem that makes sth a less attractive idea" -disadvantage/snag[snæɡ]-

-09.irregular  [ɪˈreɡjələ(r)]

-[adj] irregular teeth. "not arranged in an even way; not having an even, smooth pattern or shape"

--uneven-

-[adj] irregular meals. "not happening at times that are at an equal distance from each other; not happening regularly"

-[adj] an irregular practice. "not normal; not according to the usual rules" -abnormal-

-[adj] an irregular verb."not formed in the normal way"